Lissy93/dashy/docs/configuring.md

 **`icon`** | `string` | _Optional_ | The icon for a given item or section.
 See [Icon Docs](/docs/icons.md) for all available supported icon types.
 To auto-fetch icon from a services URL, aet to `favicon`.
 To use font-awesome, specify the category, followed by the icon name, e.g. `fas fa-rocket`, `fab fa-monero` or `fal fa-duck`.
 Similarly, for branded icons, you can use [simple-icons](https://simpleicons.org/) by setting icon to `si-[icon-name]` or [material-design-icons](https://dev.materialdesignicons.com/icons) by setting icon to `mdi-[icon-name]`.
 If set to `generative`, then a unique icon is generated from the apps URL or IP.
 You can also use hosted any by specifying it's URL, e.g. `https://i.ibb.co/710B3Yc/space-invader-x256.png`.
 To use a local image, first store it in `./public/item-icons/` (or `-v /app/public/item-icons/` in Docker) , and reference it by name and extension - e.g. set `image.png` to use `./public/item-icon/image.png`, you can also use sub-folders if you have a lot of icons, to keep them organised.

 **[⬆️ Back to Top](#configuring)**

+---

+## Notes

+### About YAML
+If you're new to YAML, it's pretty straight-forward.
+The format is exactly the same as that of JSON, but instead of using curly braces, structure is denoted using whitespace.
+This [quick guide](https://linuxhandbook.com/yaml-basics/) should get you up to speed in a few minutes, for more advanced topics take a look at this [Wikipedia article](https://en.wikipedia.org/wiki/YAML).

+### Config Saving Methods
+When updating the config through the JSON editor in the UI, you have two save options: **Local** or **Write to Disk**.
+- Changes saved locally will only be applied to the current user through the browser, and will not apply to other instances - you either need to use the cloud sync feature, or manually update the conf.yml file.
+- On the other-hand, if you choose to write changes to disk, then your main `conf.yml` file will be updated, and changes will be applied to all users, and visible across all devices.
+For this functionality to work, you must be running Dashy with using the Docker container, or the Node server.
+A backup of your current configuration will also be saved in the same directory.

+### Preventing Changes being Written to Disk
+To disallow any changes from being written to disk via the UI config editor, set `appConfig.allowConfigEdit: false`.
+If you are using users, and have setup `auth` within Dashy, then only users with `type: admin` will be able to write config changes to disk.

 ### Example